Donald Trump Slammed For Failing To Wish Tiffany Trump Happy Birthday Publicly

 Yesterday was a big day for President Donald Trump, and he posted plenty on social media.
-Among many things, he wished the United States Navy Happy Birthday.
-There’s one glaring exception from Trump’s public posts, though, and people across the internet noticed.
-The president failed to wish his daughter, Tiffany Trump, a happy birthday on social media for her 26th yesterday.
+Among the many things he did, he made sure to wish the United States Navy a happy birthday.
+There is one fairly important thing he didn’t post about yesterday — publicly at least — and people across the internet noticed.
+The president failed to wish his daughter, Tiffany Trump, a happy birthday on social media.
+Tiffany turned 26 yesterday.

-Tiffany’s sister, Ivanka Trump, 37, took to Instagram to express her birthday wishes with a cute throwback picture of them together.
-The elder Trump daughter also noted that Tiffany grew up into an amazing woman even though Ivanka had plenty of babysitting fails as they grew up.
+Tiffany’s sister, Ivanka Trump, 37, took to Instagram to express her birthday wishes with a cute throwback picture of the two together.
+The elder Trump daughter also noted that Tiffany grew up into an amazing woman even though Ivanka had plenty of babysitting fails when they were younger.
 Her sister-in-law, Lara Trump, who celebrates her 37th birthday today, also took to social media to wish Tiffany a great day.
 This morning, Tiffany took to Instagram and returned her sister-in-law’s birthday wishes with a special post.

 However, glaringly absent from the birthday wishes to Tiffany is one from her dad.
-Of course, it’s entirely possible that President Trump told his second daughter a happy birthday privately.
+Of course, it’s entirely possible that Trump told his second daughter a happy birthday privately.
 People reported that earlier this year, the president did not mention Barron Trump’s 13th birthday on social media while First Lady Melania Trump, the president’s third wife, did.

 However, on January 6 of this year, Trump did take to Instagram to wish his son, Eric Trump, a happy 35th.
 Similarly, the president posted an Instagram happy birthday to Donald Trump Jr. on his 41st birthday on December 31, 2018.